natashacarpcast/selfimprovement-finalproject/README.md

 # Moralization of Self Improvement

-## Ecosystem

-Some of these notebooks are written to be implemented on a Spark ecosystem, while other ones can be run on a standard Python Jupyter notebook.

 ## Get the data

 The reddit data is available on [Academic Torrents](https://academictorrents.com/).
 Under "View popular", the user can look at "Subreddit comments/submissions 2005-06 to 2023-12".
 The website also offers a [tutorial](https://academictorrents.com/docs/downloading.html) on how to download the data.
 For this project, the selected files to download from the torrent were the selfimprovement_submissions, selfimprovements_comments and investing_submissions, investing_comments for comparison.